Sustainability

 Teijin Group System to Promote Social Contribution Activities

-In addition, the CSR Planning and Promotion Department plays a central role in supporting volunteer activities and proposing Group-wide social contribution programs in which employees can easily engage.
+In addition, the Sustainability Development and Engagement Department plays a central role in supporting volunteer activities and proposing Groupwide social contribution programs in which employees can easily engage.
 Through these programs, we are fostering human resources who can participate independently in and promote social contribution activities.

 Since joining the Keidanren (Japan Business Federation) 1% Club in FY2003, the Teijin Group has been aiming to set aside at least 1% of ordinary income for social contribution costs.
-Expenses of social contribution activities in FY2021 were approximately 475 million yen, 1.0% of ordinary income.
+Expenses of social contribution activities in FY2022 were approximately 386 million yen, 4.2% of ordinary income.

-Breakdown of expenses of social contribution activities in FY2021
+Breakdown of expenses of social contribution activities in FY2022

 Item Description Amount